resiprocate/resiprocate/reTurn/README.txt

 General TODO
 -------------
-- reduce library use - remove BOOST and/or rutil requirement - remove ASIO for client??
+- reduce library use - remove rutil requirement - remove ASIO for client??
 - allow multiple interfaces to be used for relay
 - per user allocation quota enforcement
 - cleanup stun message class so that there are accessors for all data members